Income survey

-All full members who work outside the public service are invited to participate.
-The questionnaire will be sent by post to the address available at the GDCh at the end of January.
+All full members who work outside the public sector are invited to participate.
+The questionnaire will be sent by post at the end of January to the mailing address on file with the GDCh.

 • free economy,